Adding Text Tracks to a Video

 - Chapters - Intended to help the user navigate through the video

-- Click Add Text Track to save the text track information.
+- Click to save the text track information.

-- Click Add Text Track to add another text track or Save to save the text tracks.
+- Click to add another text track or to save the text tracks.

 If any text tracks have been designated as the default, they will appear in bold.
 To delete a text track, click the delete icon () next to the text track.

-When a video with captions is published, a CC button will appear on the player chrome.
+When a player with associated captions is published, a CC button will appear on the player chrome.
 Click the CC button to select a caption language and display the captions.

 - iOS 10+